 If you think about it, your tires are responsible for keeping you connected to the road.
 That’s a pretty big deal, especially on long summer road trips.
 So, to make sure your tires haven’t lost their grip, bring your car to an authorized Volkswagen Service Center for closer inspection.
 They’ll check your tread pattern, your sidewalls, and your tire pressure.
 Rotations to replacements, count on your Volkswagen Certified Technicians for all your tire service needs and great tire deals this spring and summer.

-Volkswagen tires are specially matched to your vehicle model’s specific handling and performance requirements.
+Volkswagen Recommended Tires are specially matched to your vehicle model’s specific handling and performance requirements.
 Refer to your VW Online Owner’s Manual for more info on which type of tire is right for your model.

 When replacing tires, remember:

 - An improper or mismatched tire can contribute to a serious accident.